olenski42/LDrawConverter/README.md

 - Use cmake to compile the project, you may need to change the FBX_SDK_PATH in the CMakeLists.txt file.
 - Download the complete.zip from [LDraw.org](https://www.ldraw.org/part-updates) and extract the files.
 Optionally add the unofficial library into the library folder (where parts/ and p/ is located).
 (don't use the library that studio came with, some faces have the wrong direction)
-- currently instanced meshes with different colors only work in unreal, if you want to use this with blender or just view it in windows' 3D viewer either disable instancing(caching) or set the export depth to Multipart or Submodel (which works because only part and primitive have different colors), this problem might be solved entirely by changing the fbx sdk version
-- additional export settings can be found in the LDrawExporter header
+- additional export settings can be found in the LDrawExporter.hpp

 ## Goal
 #### Exporting ldraw files to fbx, optimized for games/ rendering.